No. 311 (Czechoslovak) Squadron RAF: Bomber Command

-The squadron was formed at RAF Honington in Suffolk on 29 July 1940, although RAF records give the official date as 2 August.
+The squadron was formed at RAF Honington in Suffolk on 29 July 1940, RAF records give the official date as 2 August.
 It was crewed mostly by Czechoslovaks who had escaped from German-occupied Europe.
-Some were airmen who had trained with the Czechoslovak Air Force, escaped to France, served in the French Air Force in the Battle of France and then been evacuated to the UK.
-Others were soldiers who had served in Czechoslovak Army units in the Battle of France, been evacuated to the UK and then volunteered to transfer to the RAF Volunteer Reserve in order to serve in 311 Squadron.
+Some were airmen who had trained with the Czechoslovak Air Force, escaped to France, served in the French Air Force in the Battle of France and then been evacuated to Britain.
+Others were soldiers who had served in Czechoslovak Army units in the Battle of France, been evacuated and then volunteered to transfer to the RAF Volunteer Reserve to serve in 311 Squadron.

-The squadron was equipped initially with Wellington Mark I medium bombers, which were soon succeeded by Wellingtons of Marks IA and IC.

-From 16 September 1940 the squadron was based at RAF East Wretham in Norfolk as part of Bomber Command's No. 3 Group, whose commanding officer was Air Vice-Marshal John Baldwin.
-He said 311 Squadron "put up a wonderful show" and had "the finest navigators in Bomber Command".
+The squadron was equipped initially with Vickers Wellington Mark I medium bombers, which were soon succeeded by the improved Wellington Marks IA and IC.
+From 16 September 1940 the squadron was based at RAF East Wretham in Norfolk as part of 3 Group of Bomber Command.
+The group's commanding officer was Air Vice-Marshal John Baldwin who said that 311 Squadron "put up a wonderful show" and had "the finest navigators in Bomber Command".
 On 18 January 1941 HM King George VI and his consort Queen Elizabeth visited the squadron at East Wretham.

 On 6 February 1941 six of the squadron's Wellington Mk IC aircraft took part in a raid on Boulogne-sur-Mer in German-occupied France.
-On the return flight one aircraft, L7842/T, suffered navigation problems.
-Then it ran low on fuel, its commander Plt Off František Cigoš mistakenly judged that they were over England and he landed at Flers in northern France.
+On the return flight one aircraft, serial L7842, code KX-T, suffered navigation problems.
+Then it ran low on fuel, its commander Pilot Officer František Cigoš mistakenly judged that they were over England and he landed at Flers in northern France.
 Both the aircraft and its crew were captured.
-The Luftwaffe repainted KX-T in German markings and transferred it to its Erprobungsstelle (experimental and test facility) at Rechlin–Lärz Airfield in Mecklenburg.
+The Luftwaffe repainted it in German markings and transferred it to its Erprobungsstelle (experimental and test facility) at Rechlin–Lärz Airfield in Mecklenburg.

 On 20 June 1941 the squadron gave a dinner for the President of the Czechoslovak government-in-exile, Edvard Beneš.
 Other guests included Foreign Minister Jan Masaryk and Defence Minister, General Antonín Hasal-Nižborský.

-311 Squadron was with Bomber Command for 19 months.
+The squadron was with Bomber Command for 19 months.
 In that time it flew 1,029 sorties, attacked 77 targets, dropped 2492600 lb of explosive bombs and 95,438 incendiary bombs.
 It attacked targets in Germany, Italy, and occupied Belgium, France and the Netherlands.
 Its most frequent targets were Cologne, Hamburg and Kiel in Germany and Dunkirk, Brest and Boulogne in France.
 The squadron deployed 318 airmen formed into 53 aircrew.
-94 were killed on operations and 34 were captured: a loss rate of more than 40%.
-Unlike crews derived from England or the Commonwealth nations, there were no Czechoslovakian replacement crews arriving to fill the ranks of the lost.
+94 were killed on operations and 34 were captured, a loss rate of more than 40 per cent.
+Unlike crews drawn from Britain or the Commonwealth nations, there were no Czechoslovak replacement crews arriving to fill the ranks of the lost.
 To keep the squadron functional, it would have to be put to a different use.